 In general, it’s best to stay away from faux meat, but not all options are awful.

-When it comes to soy, avoid faux meats made with highly processed versions, like soy concentrates and textured soy.
+When it comes to soy, avoid faux meats made with highly processed versions, such as soy concentrates and textured soy.
 And choose USDA-certified organic if you can, since soy is one of the most pesticide-soaked crops on the planet.
 All that being said, a block of organic tofu added to a stir fry instead of chicken is a great source of protein.
 Even better, try tempeh, which is a fermented version with probiotic benefits.

 Seitan, on the other hand, is best avoided, since it’s basically concentrated wheat protein and is usually highly processed.

 Finally, when it comes to veggie burgers, read labels carefully, since many are filled with processed soy and other potentially harmful additives.
-Look for products that list whole vegetables, beans, and other recognizable foods as ingredients.
-Better yet, make your own!
+Look for products that list whole vegetables, beans and other recognizable foods as ingredients.
+Better yet, make your own.

 Plant-Based Protein Powders